steqeq/0000/docs/how_to/manage_install/install_linux.md

    If you have a version of the kernel-mode driver installed, you may skip this section.
    ```

+   To add the AMDGPU stack repository, follow these steps:

 ::::{tab-set}
 :::{tab-item} Ubuntu 20.04